jerch/inwasm/README.md

 - Threads (--experimental-wasm-threads)
 - Type reflection (--experimental-wasm-type-reflection)

-Currently the compiler runners are not yet fully prepared to apply additional wasm features correctly to all build steps and thus might break for certain non-default features.
-This will be sorted out with the next PRs.
+Currently the compiler runners are not yet fully prepared to apply all known additional wasm features correctly to all build steps and thus might break for certain non-default features.
+Please open an issue if you find something crucial missing.

 ### Testing with `InWasm`